syncfusion-content/windowsforms-docs/WindowsForms/SfListView/GettingStarted.md

 ![](GettingStarted_images/GettingStarted_img3.png)

 ## Sorting
-The SfListView allows sorting on its data by using the `SfListView.View.SortDescriptors` property.
-Create `SortDescriptor` for the property to be sorted and add it into the View.SortDescriptors collection.
+The SfListView allows sorting on its data by using the `SfListView.View.SortDescriptorsproperty`.
+Create a `SortDescriptor` for the property to be sorted and add it into the View.SortDescriptors collection.

 SortDescriptor object holds the following three properties: